Claudiu Târziu: Ideology

 Târziu is an Orthodox Christian and has expressed harsh views on homosexuality.
 He is also against abortion and has described the Legionnaires (members or followers of the Iron Guard and its policies) as "the first to be aware of the communist danger" and that "they had the power of sacrifice, due to their faith in Christ".
 He has expressed admiration for Corneliu Zelea Codreanu, founder of the Iron Guard.
 Târziu also identifies himself as a monarchist.

+In 2024, on the Day of the Unification of the Romanian Principalities and as the Russian invasion of Ukraine was taking place, Târziu gave a revisionist speech in which he called on Romania to annex Bessarabia (a divided region comprising most of Moldova and parts of Ukraine) including Ukraine's Southern Bessarabia as well as the Ukrainian regions of Northern Bukovina, the Hertsa region, and Transcarpathia.